Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Thermodynamic properties of EGB black holes surrounded by dark matter

 The Burkert density profile is approximately constant for small radial distances from the center and is proportional to $r^{-3}$ to the large ones.
 The $E_B = 4\pi \int dr r^2 \rho_B(r)$, explicitly

-The second dark matter density profile is due to Navarro, Frenk and White (NFW); this profile was found by using high-resolution N-body simulations in studying the equilibrium density profiles of dark matter halos.
-They found that all profiles should have the same shape regardless of the halo mass, initial density fluctuation spectrum and the values of the cosmological parameters \cite{Navarro:1995iw,Navarro:1996gj}.
+The second dark matter density profile is due to Navarro, Frenk, and White (NFW); they found this profile by studying the equilibrium density of dark matter halos using high-resolution N-body simulations.
+They found that all profiles should have the same shape regardless of the halo mass, initial density fluctuation spectrum, and the values of the cosmological parameters \cite{Navarro:1995iw,Navarro:1996gj}.
 The dark matter profile density is

 where $\rho_s$ and $r_s$ are two characteristic parameters of the model.
 Note that for large radial distances from the center, the NFW density profile is proportional to $r^{-3}$ like the Burkert profile.
-When this distance is small the NFW profile increases without limit, but the mass $E_{NFW}(r)$ is finite for all $r$.
+The NFW profile increases without limit when this distance is small, but the mass $E_{NFW}(r)$ is finite for all $r$.
 It is given by

-The last dark matter profile which we will analyze is the pseudo-isothermal profile \cite{Begeman:1991iy}.
+The last dark matter profile we will analyze is the pseudo-isothermal profile \cite{Begeman:1991iy}.
 The corresponding dark matter profile density is

-This profile has not the same behavior as the two others to large radial distances, namely, its behavior is proportional to $r^{-1}$ in this limit.
-On the other hand, when $r$ is small this profile approximates to $\rho_c$, i.e., the core density.
+This profile does not behave similarly to the two others to large radial distances.
+Namely, its behavior in this limit is proportional to $r^{-1}$.
+On the other hand, when $r$ is small, this profile approximates to $\rho_c$, i.e., the core density.
 The integrated mass is